Air Quality Rankings for Alabama (2026)

 Frequently Asked Questions

-Lawrence, Alabama has the best air quality in Alabama with a 5-year average AQI of 29 and a grade of B.
+Lawrence, Alabama has the best air quality in Alabama with a 5-year average AQI of 29 and a Grade B (75/100).
+Its dominant pollutant is Fine Particulate Matter (PM2.5) and the long-run trend is improving.

-Alabama has 17 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Alabama has 17 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.